laravel/nova-docs/4.0/resources/relationships.md

     }),
 ```

-This also useful when you need to change relatable query filter based on value from another field:
+The `relatableQueryUsing` method may also prove useful when you need to adjust the query based on the value of another field:

 ```php
 use Laravel\Nova\Fields\BelongsTo;